Feminism in Latin America: 1980s

-The feminist movement returned to be an important protagonist in the early 1980s after the fall of dictatorships and the establishment of new democratic regimes throughout the region, with the dictatorship managing to interrupt the continuity with the previous stage.
+Feminist movements expanded across Latin America in the 1980s after the fall of dictatorships, and many countries moved towards democracy.
+The fight for democracy, human rights, and social justice shaped this new period.
+For instance, in Argentina, Mothers of the Plaza de Mayo were key in the fight for democracy and represented resistance.
+They protested against state violence and forced disappearances during the military dictatorship; Motherhood became a force of political resistance.
+These grassroots movements contributed to public policy and legal reforms.

+As in Argentina, women's groups help oppose military rule in Chile and Brazil.
+In Peru and Colombia, women rose against state violence.
+All across the region, women linked women's rights to human rights, which gave them visibility and brought global support.

-Feminists of the 1980s, e.g. Nancy Fraser, referring to violence against women, questioned the established limits of discussion and politicized problems which before had not ever been politicized, expanded their audiences, created new spaces and institutions in which the opposing interpretations could be developed and from where they could reach wider audiences.
+At the same time, feminists of the 1980s, e.g., Nancy Fraser, who was not a Latin American feminist, brought attention to violence against women; she questioned the established limits of discussion and politicized problems that had never before been politicized.
+Feminist movements in the region used similar approaches, expanded their audiences, and created new spaces and institutions where opposing interpretations could be developed and reach wider audiences.

-During the repressive period and particularly during the early years of democracy, human rights groups played a major role in the continent.
-These movements organized to denounce the torture, disappearances, and crimes of the dictatorship, were headed mainly by women (mothers, grandmothers and widows).
-In order to understand the change in the language of feminist movements, it is necessary to bear in mind two things: the first is that it was women that headed revelations and subsequent struggle for the punishment of those who were responsible for the state terrorism, and the second is the policy-especially of the United States- to prioritize human rights in the international agenda.
+During the repressive period and particularly during the early years of democracy, human rights groups played a major role in the region.
+These movements, organized to denounce the torture, disappearances, and crimes of the dictatorship, were headed mainly by women (mothers, grandmothers, and widows).
+To understand the change in the language of feminist movements, it is necessary to bear in mind two things: the first is that it was women who led revelations and subsequent struggles for the punishment of those who were responsible for state terrorism, and the second is the policy, especially of the United States, to prioritize human rights in the international agenda.

-Feminists were able to achieve goals because of political parties, international organizations and local labour groups.
-Latin American feminist movements had two forms: as centers of feminist work, and as part of the broad, informal, mobilized, volunteer, street feminist movement.
+Feminists achieved their goals through political parties, international organizations, and local labor groups.
+Latin American feminist movements had two forms: as centers of feminist work and as part of the broad, informal, mobilized, volunteer, street feminist movement.

-At the IV meeting in Mexico in 1987 there was signed a document on the myths of the feminist movement impeding its development.
-This document has a great impact; it states that feminism has a long way to go because, it is a radical transformation of society, politics and culture.
+At the IV meeting in Mexico in 1987, a document was signed on the myths of the feminist movement impeding its development.
+This document has a great impact; it states that feminism has a long way to go because it is a radical transformation of society, politics, and culture.